SunDocker/DataBaseSystem/建模与设计/函数依赖及其公理定理/README.md

 ### 1 Armstrong Axiom

->   Deduce new function dependencies by given function dependencies
+>   Deduce new functional dependencies by given functional dependencies

 <img src="README.assets/image-20221219155935066.png" alt="image-20221219155935066" style="zoom:50%;" />

--   So when we express a relation schema later, we need to give not only **attribute set** but also **function dependency set**
+-   So when we express a relation schema later, we need to give not only **attribute set** but also **functional dependency set**
--   Notice that the argumentation rule should be XZ$\rarr$YU
+-   Notice that the argumentation rule should be XU$\rarr$YZ
 -   Notice the **usage** of Armstrong Axiom

 <img src="README.assets/image-20221219160507273.png" alt="image-20221219160507273" style="zoom:50%;" />